She Loves Biscotti

 Brush with 1 tablespoon of room temperature butter and spread another 1 cup of the filling over the top.

-Finally, use the same parchment paper and roll out the final ball of dough.
-Remember to lightly flour both the rolling pin and the parchment paper.
+Finally, use the same parchment paper and roll out the final dough ball.
+Remember to flour both the rolling pin and the parchment paper lightly.

 Once again, gently transfer and place it directly on top of the second layer.